Last Updated: May 13, 2023

 Our community standards will be enforced as necessary to protect everyone's well-being and to ensure that our discussion forums, chat rooms, and other infrastructure can be used as intended.

 Initial warnings may be issued in the form of a snarky comment, especially if your tone is harsh to begin with.
 In serious cases, we will provide a link to this Code of Conduct to avoid misunderstandings.
-We also reserve the right to delete rants, personal attacks, spam, and unsolicited advertising for other products from our community forums.
+We also reserve the right to delete rants, personal attacks, spam, and unsolicited advertising from our community forums.